Stylitics/mobile-sdk-docs-releases/ios/v1.2.15/DATA_SDK_README.md

 }
 ```

-To change the locale value for Stylitics Data SDK APIs, use the below syntax:
+To configure the locale value for Stylitics Data SDK APIs, use the below syntax:

 ```swift
 do {